 A Place for Non-traditional Learners

-Dallas Community School is a public charter school sponsored by Dallas School District and operated by Community Innovation Partners.
-First developed in 2013 by parents who sought alternative learning opportunities for their children, Dallas Community School serves nontraditional learners in a homeschooling environment.
+Dallas Community School offers high-quality programs and support for parents so they can personalize learning for each child.
+Dallas Community School is a tuition-free public charter school sponsored by Dallas School District and operated by Community Innovation Partners.
+First developed in 2013 by parents who sought alternative learning opportunities for their children, Dallas Community School serves nontraditional learners in a home learning environment.
+Our licensed educational guides and our wide variety of optional classes and community learning experiences empower families to provide a personalized education for every student.
 The vision of Dallas Community School is to foster a community-based, creative learning environment that connects nontraditional learners and their families to innovative, effective, and customized educational resources.
 Dallas Community School opened in September 2015.

 We’re a Public Charter School

-- Parents/guardians are primarily responsible for educating their children with support from the school.
-Transportation to the school site is not provided.
-Child care at the school site is not provided.
+- Child care at the school site is not provided.
 All students who are on-site must be enrolled in a class or activity.

 - Students and Learning Coaches (parent/guardian) are required to meet once every two weeks with their assigned Education Guide.
 There are no exceptions other than verifiable emergency or illness.
-Missed meetings may result in being dropped from school.
+Most meetings need to be in person, but some can be by phone or video chat.

 - Students attending DCS-sponsored classes and field trips are expected to be able to adhere to behavior expectations, age requirements, and course requirements.
 All students should be ready to fully participate in course activities.

-- All students are required to keep work samples as outlined in the student’s Personalized Learning Plan.
+- All students are required to keep and (occasionally) submit work samples as outlined in the student’s Personalized Learning Plan.

 - Learning Coaches must complete all required paperwork prior to the start of school.